patlun/mousetrapboxes/README.md

 ![Bottom part](images/mouse_plain_bottom.png)
 ![Top part](images/mouse_plain_top.png)

 The box above is created with mouse.scad.
-There is also a modified version that have a simple mechanism for holdingor locking the top in place called mouse_w_lock.scad.
+There is also a modified version that have a simple mechanism for holding or locking the top in place called mouse_w_lock.scad.

 ![Bottom part with lock](images/mouse_plain_bottom.png)